flockcover/flock/src/pages/about.md

-    Our technology and service is now transforming both the drone industry and the insurance industry - and we’re just getting started!
+    Our technology and service is now transforming both the drone industry and the insurance industry - and we’re just getting started.
   header: 'Our Story '
   image: /images/uploads/backers.png
   imageHeader: 'We’re backed by some of the best in the business:'